Conilzze0/CodeMetropolis/DEVELOPMENT_PROCESS.md

    * All comments are addressed and resolved
    * The reviewers approved the pull request
    * All checks have passed
+   * Feature documentation is created/updated on the [CodeMetropolis homepage](https://codemetropolis.github.io/CodeMetropolis/)
+   * Evidence that all manual tests have been successfully executed is attached
 8. Use squash and merge

 ### Branch Types